Table of contents

 This speeds up the compilation process quite significantly.
 Note that

-does not check if your system actually has sufficient resources
+make does not check if your system actually has sufficient resources

 (most importantly: sufficient memory) to compile in parallel, so it is